michalroots/michalroots.github.io/_posts/2017-05-14-before-knowing-you-i-was-unconscious.md

 image: /assets/edinburgh-rock.jpg
 tags: [letters]
 ---
+Context:

 Edinburgh will always be a foundational life chapter in my personal history.
 In fact, it feels more like my hometown, than the town where I was born.

 But, inevitably, every chapter eventually comes to an end, and at some point I felt a need to leave.
 My life was great, I loved the city and I had wonderful friends, but deep down I knew that if I stay for a bit longer I will get stuck here forever.
 It didn't feel like necessarily "bad thing", but my soul needed to grow, and the growth I was looking for involved leaving this magical city which will always be so dear to me.

-I wrote this letter two days before my departure, sitting on my favourite rock, not too far from where I took the photo below.
+I've said this letter out loud (and recorded it) two days before my departure, sitting on my favourite rock, not too far from where I took the photo below.

 <p align="center">🌀</p><br>
 ## Before knowing you I was unconscious.